diethnis/LatexBot/README.md

 # Discord LaTeX Bot

 This is a bot for [Discord](https://discordapp.com/) that automatically renders LaTeX formulas.
+It requires discord.py, xelatex, and imagemagick as dependencies.

 ## Invocation

 By default, the bot can be invoked with `!tex [latex code]`.
-Using `!help` or `!help tex` will private message the help.
+Using `!helptex` will private message the help.
+You can also use `!eqn`, to typeset with slightly different behavior, as explained in the help blurp from `!helptex`.

 Example: `!tex \sqrt{a^2 + b^2} = c`